addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

 **netopeer2**

 It should be possible to install *netopeer2* as every other Ubuntu package by running `apt install netopeer2`.
-If not, it is possible to clone the repository and install it in that way:
+If not, it is possible to clone its repository and install it in that way:
 ```
      ~$ git clone https://github.com/CESNET/netopeer2.git
      ~$ cd netopeer2